 - Keep motors cool through adequate ventilation

 - Lubricate motors, bearings, gearboxes and chain drives according to the manufacturer’s recommended intervals and lubricant specifications.

-- Ensure belt drives are correctly tensioned, and free of dirt and abrasives.
+- Ensure belt drives are correctly tensioned and clean.
 Ensure multiple belts are evenly matched.

 - Re-assign motors within a factory according to actual measured loads.